viur-framework/viur-docs/source/basics.rst

 [screenshot follows]

 So what happens here?
-By calling ``/person/list`` on the server, ViUR first selects the module ``person`` (all in lower-case order) from its imported modules and then calls the function :meth:`~server.prototypes.list.List.list`, which is a build-in function of the :class:`~server.prototypes.list.List` module prototype.
+By calling ``/person/list`` on the server, ViUR first selects the module ``person`` (all in lower-case order) from its imported modules and then calls the function :meth:`~viur.core.prototypes.list.List.list`, which is a build-in function of the :class:`~viur.core.prototypes.list.List` module prototype.
 Because no explicit renderer was specified, the HTML-renderer ``jinja2`` is automatically selected, and renders the template specified by the ``listTemplate`` attribute assigned within the module.
-Same as with the viewing  function for a single entry: ViUR first selects the ``person`` module and then calls the build-in function :meth:`~server.prototypes.list.List.view`.
-The :meth:`~server.prototypes.list.List.view` function has one required parameter, which is the unique entity key of the entry requested.
+Same as with the viewing  function for a single entry: ViUR first selects the ``person`` module and then calls the build-in function :meth:`~viur.core.prototypes.list.List.view`.
+The :meth:`~viur.core.prototypes.list.List.view` function has one required parameter, which is the unique entity key of the entry requested.

 You can simply attach other renders to a module by whitelisting it.